enqueuezero/site/microservices-architecture.md

 Microservices architecture is an architectural style that structured applications as a set of loosely decoupled services.
 The advantage of microservices architecture is it enables large and complex application to continuously scale and evolve.

+### Microservices v/s Monolithic

+Microservices architecture yields to a style that application is comprised of a collection of loosely coupled services.
+Monolithic architecture yields to a style that application is as a single deployable unit.

+There is a debate on where the application should start from a monolithic style or microservices style, and there is no clear answer.
+Some people argue that application should start from a single app and evolve itself into microservices as needed.
+Some people think that every application can start from microservices architecture.

+It is essential to know the pros and cons of microservices and monolithic.
+The monolithic style is simple to develop, deploy.
+However, it'll quickly become a problem to over-use resources.
+The microservices style yields to a collection of the most efficient, independent components and enables the continuous delivery and deployment of large, complex application.
+However, it increases complexity into the system.

 ## Solutions

 [Please donate this project.
 It takes time and efforts writing these articles.](/)